Food Plot 101 | How to Frost Seed Food Plots

 The Strategy of Where to Frost Seed a Food Plot

 2018 brought on some tough hunting as several of the top hit list bucks I had my sights on had been killed or went MIA during October.
 Besides that, I had lost hunting rights to one of the properties that had been one of the better mature buck producers in my immediate area.
-Despite these setbacks I had been lucky enough to benefit from a 2 year old clover plot that was holding its own on a property I had previously neglected.
+Despite these setbacks I had been lucky enough to benefit from a 2-year-old clover plot that was holding its own on a property I had previously neglected.
 Little did I know that this weedy and mistreated clover plot would turn into the center of my 2018 hunting season.

 Photo: Outlined in green, the food plot takes advantage of an already existing staging area between pines, hardwoods, and a crop field edge.

 The plot happened to be tucked into a stand of white pines the property owner had planted between a ridge and the tillable acreage of the farm.
 This habitat edge had been enhanced by an oak plantation that met the pines over a sinkhole nicknamed the “junkyard”.
 This was named the junkyard for the obvious reason that every sinkhole in the Midwest had been a farm’s personal dump at one time or another.
-This enhanced edge habitat was then complemented with a south facing ridgeline and 20+ acres row crops.
+This enhanced edge habitat was then complemented with a south-facing ridgeline and 20+ acres of row crops.

-Considering where the deer bed, and their travel routes to areas of “high browse” predetermined by scouting beans the previous year, a small opening within the pines was an obvious opportunity for a staging area kill plot.
+Considering where the deer bed and their travel routes to areas of “high browse” predetermined by scouting beans the previous year, a small opening within the pines was an obvious opportunity for a staging area kill plot.

 With an ideal location determined, it was time to test the theory by running through the logistics of hunting the plot.
-With a stand placed between the ridge and the plot, and access covered by standing corn, the plot would offer an ideal interception of any hit-list buck calling the surrounding bedding areas home.
+With a stand placed between the ridge and the plot and access covered by standing corn, the plot would offer an ideal interception of any hit-list buck calling the surrounding bedding areas home.
 In the case of the field being planted in beans, I could use the terrain to sneak into the plot with a little less cover and more risk…but it could work.
-With thermals considered, the plot could be hunted in both the evening and the morning based on deer movement since thermals would carry the wind above or below the plot.Photo: The clover plot (indicated with apple food source icon) represents a staging area between south facing bedding areas and a larger, bean or corn food source (mapped out with HuntStand).
+With thermals considered, the plot could be hunted in both the evening and the morning based on deer movement since thermals would carry the wind above or below the plot.Photo: The clover plot (indicated with an apple food source icon) represents a staging area between south-facing bedding areas and a larger, bean or corn food source (mapped out with HuntStand).

 In terms of keeping tabs on the plot, it just so happened to be the center of the property, and with the help of a mock scrape, would be an ideal place to survey which bucks where on the property and when they were moving.
 With all of the above in mind, we decided to break ground.
-We established the plot without a soil test, and simply applied a ½ acre of PlotStart (the plot is roughly ¼ acre sop we were applying roughly a 2 tons of lime per acre equivalent) to help the food plot’s soil ph.
+We established the plot without a soil test, and simply applied a ½ acre of PlotStart (the plot is roughly ¼ acre sop we were applying roughly a 2 tons of lime per acre equivalent) to help increase the food plot’s soil nutrients.
 We came back numerous times the first year with a cocktail of food plot herbicides.
 This contained Clethodim (Grass selective), 2-4-DB (Butyrac for broadleaves), and PlotBoost.
 This strategy and ideal establishment, while neglected the following year, is what led to catching a pattern on the number one hit list buck on the property.

 Hunting Strategies for Clover Plots

 The trail camera intel and numerous failed attempts to catch this buck on his feet lead me to believe that this buck might actually be bedded just 10 or 20 yards into the woods on the high side of the plot, and was consequently catching my movements when I came in to hunt him.
-Still basing the hunt around the clover, I decided to setup just on the other side of this high point, hoping to catch any movements away from the plot.
+Still basing the hunt around the clover, I decided to set up just on the other side of this high point, hoping to catch any movements away from the plot.